 If you understand this, every dollar you spend on your 4WD is pretty much gone, and not coming back.
 Use this to pick your modifications wisely!

 Take a 15k 4WD.
-If you spend 15k on modifications, do you think its realistically going to sell for 30k?
-If you do, I have bad news for you; it wont.
+If you spend 15k on modifications, do you think its now worth 30k?
+If you do, I have bad news for you; it’s not.
 Some modifications do add value, but in this scenario I doubt you’d get more than 18 – 22k for the same vehicle.

 Not understanding what you want from your 4WD